-Alphabet of becoming
+The alphabet of becoming

 Towards an authentic future

-Short story
+A Short story

-“Know why we live” goes hand in hand with setting a goal while engaging in all the efforts and resources necessary to achieve it.
+“Knowing why we live” goes hand in hand with setting a goal while engaging in all the efforts and resources necessary to achieve it.
 This is how accomplishment rhymes with becoming without this value being fixed in time.
 Therefore, the stakes are high because, through this existential premise, humans try to achieve their goals in life while achieving happiness.
 Otherwise, we would be faced with a wandering individual who would not regain a taste for life not knowing which direction to choose.
 It is true that in the absence of meaning in the activities and roles we undertake in life, our human nature would be condemned to a kind of void.

-On the fabric of becoming
+On the subtleties of becoming

 In the eyes of an old sage, when a human being's joy of life is threatened by the execution of principles that are hollow and inadequate in relation to the meaning of one's own existence, it is necessary to question the quality of one's life and the place given to happiness (the nuances of one's future).
 From the perspective of happiness, it would be desirable to find a fair measure while aiming at duty as a quest for ethics within oneself and in line with the environment that we wish to create around us, rather than as an exercise in accordance with the social recipes of the “good citizen”.
 The desire to be socially irreproachable gives rise to the unfortunate habit of replacing the desire or the joy of a meaningful achievement with calculation and the care of “appearing in the eyes of others”, which would further distance us from our own aspirations.